tgotwig/tgotwig/README.md

   - **Preserve** full commit history when migrating repositories — instead of squashing into a single commit, add the new remote and push as-is.
   - **Write** meaningful commit messages — use the imperative mood (“Add feature,” not “Added feature”), and avoid vague messages like “Update” to help others understand changes at a glance.
   - **Tag** commits not only for versioning — but also to highlight other special commits.
+  - **Create** a `backup` branch before doing a complex rebase — to not accidently overwrite commits in a wrong way.
   </details>

   <details>